Softbank Corp invests $60 mln in Axiata's ADA unit for 23% stake - sources

-Japan's SoftBank Corp (9434.T) will invest $60 million for a 23% stake in the digital analytics and artificial intelligence arm of Malaysian telecoms firm Axiata Group Bhd (AXIA.KL), said two sources familiar with the matter.
+KUALA LUMPUR, May 11 (Reuters) - Japan’s SoftBank Corp will invest $60 million for a 23% stake in the digital analytics and artificial intelligence arm of Malaysian telecoms firm Axiata Group Bhd, said two sources familiar with the matter.

 The acquisition values the subsidiary, ADA, at about $260 million, the sources said, declining to be named as the announcement is not yet public.